WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 {"dg-publish":true,"permalink":"/ccna/10-guides-and-management/how-this-site-was-made/"}
 ---

-I took all of my notes in Obsidian, and used Ole's [GitHub - oleeskild/digitalgarden](https://github.com/oleeskild/digitalgarden) and [Cloudflare Pages](https://pages.cloudflare.com/) to publish them on the internet.

-There have been a couple of guides out there on this, but few of them actually solved my problems with Cloudflare specifically, so here you go!
+I published most of my CCNA notes using Ole's [GitHub - oleeskild/digitalgarden](https://github.com/oleeskild/digitalgarden) and [Cloudflare Pages](https://pages.cloudflare.com/).
+There are a couple of guides out there on this, but few of them actually solved my problems with Cloudflare specifically, so here you go!

 Until I actually get around to it, here's a link to the guide I used initially, but ran into problems with: [How I Published My Knowledge Base Online for Free](https://sharaf.cc/40-49-toolbox/40-note-taking/40-01-obsidian/guides/publish-obsidian-vault-for-free/)